Dogs And Depression

 Making him a home- cooked meal with his favorite ingredients.

-Extra trips to the doggie beach!
+Extra trips to the dog beach!
 Alone time with your furry friend!

 Canine massage!
 Any holistic vet can recommend one.